Claire & Vinnie’s Story

 Claire Holliday, from Birmingham, is mother to 4 year old Vinnie who is waiting for a heart transplant.
 They’ve been in and out of hospital throughout the last year.
 Claire talks about her experiences and how the charity Little Hearts Matter has been a lifeline of support.

-Claire carried her four year old son Vinnie to heart operation not knowing if he’d survive.
+Claire carried her four year old son Vinnie to his heart operation not knowing if he’d survive.
 It was the height of the pandemic and due to Covid rules her partner Ben couldn’t be with them.
-It was heart-breaking as Claire gave Vinnie a kiss from Ben not knowing they’d see him alive again.
+It was heart-breaking as Claire gave Vinnie a kiss from Ben not knowing if they’d see him alive again.
 The children’s heart charity Little Hearts Matter has been with the family offering them vital support every step of the way.

 “It was the wave of the pandemic, I was in hospital with Vinnie and told there was a good chance he wouldn’t come through the next stage of open-heart surgery and will need a heart transplant to survive.
 I had to process this devastating news on my own as lockdown rules wouldn’t allow my partner Ben to be with me.
 I was floored but I needed to hold it together for Vinnie.
 I locked myself in the toilet and immediately called Suzie the CEO at Little Hearts Matter.
 I was on my knees.
 Suzie listened, advised and calmed me.
 I just wanted comfort from someone who understood.
 I really don’t know how I would have coped without this support.
 Little Hearts Matter is literally a lifeline.
 I honestly can’t thank them enough.”